 - End of Employment (Document)

-- The document that is given to the employee when his/her contract ends and that proves that there are no debts between the company and the worker.
+- The document that is given to the employee when his/her contract ends and proves that there are no debts between the company and the worker.

 - Fixed Reumeration